EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 EMG Biofeedback Loop

-Indication for EMG Biofeedback use
+Indications for Ectromyographic EMG Biofeedback Use

-EMG biofeedback used
+Electromyographic EMG biofeedback used

 • to facilitate muscle contractions,